Jorge Soler Player Props: Marlins vs. Mariners

 Jorge Soler At The Plate

-- Soler has 59 hits, which is tops among Miami hitters this season, while batting .258 with 31 extra-base hits.
+- Soler leads Miami in total hits (59) this season while batting .255 with 31 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 77th in batting average, 55th in on-base percentage, and eighth in slugging.
+- He ranks 86th in batting average, 54th in on base percentage, and eighth in slugging among qualified hitters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.